cristianoc/arc-challenge/BigARC.md

 2. Generalizing the object extraction rule of the vision module to allow bounding box overlap (third example).
 3. Using selection as above to pick the smaller object.
 This size-based selection was already used in [SizeARC](SizeARC.md).
 4. Introducing a downscale rule (inverse of the upscale rule from another task) to reduce the "other" object's size.
 This requires a predicate similar to the n-periodic symmetry from [InPaintingARC](InPaintingARC.md), where `n` to be determined is the multiple of the smaller object's size.
 5. Introducing a binary operation between grids of the same size to merge them into one.
-This specific instance requires left masking, but the general case requires learning a binary operation.
+This specific instance requires right masking, but the general case requires learning a binary operation.
 Since the size of the output varies, this binary operation needs to be shared across all examples (it's a map operation).
 If it were the same, then a different rule could be used to express more nuanced patterns.

 ### Nested Testing and Transformation Specification

-Interestingly, Example 3 requires three levels of testing, as demonstrated by the solver's output.
-This output not only shows the nested testing structure but also provides a specification of the transformation with the same nested structure as the search strategy.
+Example 3 demonstrates a complex, multi-level approach to solving the puzzle.
+The solver's output reveals a nested matching structure that mirrors the specification of the transformation.
+This hierarchical approach can be broken down as follows:

-The output describes a hierarchical approach to solving the puzzle:
+1. Level 1 (Outermost): Process multiple objects from the input, relating them to the output.

-1. At the top level (level 1), it processes multiple objects from the input, relating them to the output.
+2. Level 2: Apply a downscaling operation to reduce the size of objects.
-2. At the second level (level 2), it applies a downscaling operation to reduce the size of objects.
+3. Level 3: Perform a binary operation to combine grids.
-3. At the third level (level 3), it performs a binary operation to combine grids.
+4. Level 4 (Implicit): Choose the specific masking operation.

-   (There's an implicit fourth level where the specific masking operation is chosen.)
+The final transformation specification combines these elements in a nested structure:

-The specification of the final transformation combines these elements in a nested structure:
+- Outermost operation: Process multiple objects from the input.
-- The outermost operation processes multiple objects from the input.
+  - Nested operation: Apply a downscaling operation, reducing object sizes by a factor of 4.
-- Nested within that, it applies a downscaling operation, reducing object sizes by a factor of 4.
+    - Further nested: Apply a binary operation to combine grids.
-- Further nested, it applies a binary operation to combine grids.
+      - Deepest level: Use right-side masking (chosen at the implicit fourth level).
-  - The binary operation uses right-side masking (chosen at an implicit deeper level).
+- Final step: Select objects based on the smallest area criterion.

-- Finally, it selects objects based on the smallest area criterion.
+This nested structure in both the testing and transformation specification highlights the complexity of the puzzle and the sophisticated reasoning required to solve it.